basiliscos/cpp-bredis/README.md

 std::cout << reply_str.str << "\n";
 ```

-Custom extractors (visitors) might be useful for performance-aware cases, e.g. when JSON in re-constructed in-place from using string reply markers **without** re-allocating whole JSON-string reply.
+Custom extractors (visitors) might be useful for performance-sensitive cases, e.g. when JSON is re-constructed in-place by using string reply markers **without** re-allocating the whole JSON-string reply.

-The underlying reason for decision to have final results in two steps (get markers and then scan/extract results) is caused by the fact that *receive buffer* might be scattered (fragmented).
-Scan and extraction can be performed without gathering receive buffers (i.e. without flattening / linearizing it).
+The underlying reason for the decision to retrieve the final results in two steps (get markers and then scan/extract results) is that the *receive buffer* might be scattered (fragmented).
+In such cases scan and extraction can be performed without gathering receive buffers (i.e. without flattening / linearizing it) if they are separate steps.

-In other words, *markers* have **referense semantics** (they refer memory regions in buffer, but do not own), while *extracted results* have **value semantics** (ownership).
+In other words, *markers* have **reference semantics** (they refer to memory regions in the buffer, but do not own it), while *extracted results* have **value semantics** (they take ownership).

-## Syncronous TCP-connection example
+## Synchronous TCP-connection example

 ```cpp
 #include "bredis/Connection.hpp"